deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the importance of balancing resisting negative persuasion with accepting positive persuasion in large language models for productive dialogues.
+> 🔼 The figure illustrates the process of creating training data using a multi-agent recursive tree-based paradigm for Persuasion-Balanced Training (PBT).
 > <details>
 > <summary>read the caption</summary>
-> Figure 1: Resisting negative persuasion and accepting positive persuasion are both needed for productive dialogues.
-However, only optimizing one or the other can lead to overcorrection.
-We argue that the two must be balanced, i.e. the agent should resist and accept persuasion when appropriate.
+> Figure 2: Overview of our multi-agent recursive tree-based method.
+Preference pairs are obtained by rolling out dialogues between agents with different roles, producing counterfactual responses with different scores.
+We balance these pairs use them to train models with PBT.
 > </details>